6 Tips for Millennials on Buying a Home in New York

 Most co-ops will also want to see a lot of liquidity.
 Same with condos.

-Simply put, cash is king and you need a lot of it in your bank.
+Cash is king, and you need a lot of it in your bank.

 Though taking a second job and tightening your belt are the two most common ways to save money, any method you use is one you should consider.